garora/TDD-Katas-Python/README.md

 ### Description
 Simply defines the Test Driven Development Katas.
 In this, lets try to create most famous katas to understand what are exactly Katas.
-These Katas can also be used for practicising your C# skills for Unit testing.
+These Katas can also be used for practicising your Python skills for Unit testing.
 ### How to contribute:
 Want to contribute?
 Make a pull request (PR) to [develop](/TDD-Katas-PHP/tree/develop) branch.
 Do not make any PR to Master branch.
 ### License
 MIT License, refer: [License info](/LICENSE.txt) for more information.
-### Explained [Learning Test Driven Development with TDD Katas](http://goo.gl/5NYpVI) -NEED A PHP Version

 ### More flavors
 Lookig for implementation in your technology?
 There are more flavors of the repository: